GregBaugues/devrel.ai/docs/index.md

 When I joined Twilio's Developer Evangelism team in 2014, our devrel playbook was built on:

 * *Magical developer experience*.
 Signup for an account and send your first SMS in five minutes.
 * *Great docs*.
-Copy-pastable code (that *works*) that supports devs on their journey from quickstart, to production, to scale.
+Copy-pastable code (that *works*) to support devs on their journey from quickstart, to production, to scale.
 * *Technical blog content* to generate awareness and drive signups via organic and developer-social channels.
 * *"Be everywhere and be awesome."* IRL events.
-Speaking at, sponsoring, hosting hundreds of meetups, conferences, hackathons every year.
+Speak at, sponsor, host hundreds of meetups, conferences, hackathons every year.

+The devrel playbook from 2014 doesn't work anymore.

 AI is changing how developers write code, which will have a profound impact on how  devtool companies reach and serve developers.

-The devrel playbook from 2014 doesn't work anymore.

 Since I left Twilio in 2023, I've been building a bunch with AI, and advising AI companies on devrel.
-This site is an attempt to document what effective devrel might look like in the age of AI.
-I won't pretend to have all the answers, but I have lots of questions and a few smart friends.
+This is an attempt to document what effective devrel might look like in the age of AI.
+I won't pretend to have all the answers, but I have lots of questions and some smart friends.

 # Devrel in 2025